1 / 10

 Quality and finish

-The trouble is, for every neat detail like the 'luggage strap' faux leather door pulls, colourful dash inserts and sharp infotainment screen, there's a cheap-feeling hard piece of plastic to spoil the overall impression.
+The trouble is, for every neat detail like the 'luggage strap' faux leather door pulls, colourful dash inserts and sharp infotainment screen, there's a cheap-feeling hard piece of plastic to spoil the overall impression of the Citroen C3.

 We're glad Citroen spent money on the bits you'll regularly be in contact with, but this car still falls short of the finish and exacting panel gaps you'll find in cars like the Polo, but also the Renault Clio and new 208.